2b-zipper/TriCord/README.md

 > **This project is developed for educational purposes only.**
 > This is an unofficial Discord client and is not affiliated with or endorsed by Discord Inc.

 This software is provided **"as is"**, and you use it at your own risk.
+The use of this application is entirely the user's own responsibility.
 The developers assume no responsibility for:
-* Any damages or data loss.
+* Any damages, data loss, or account-related issues.
 * Violations of Discord's **Terms of Service (ToS)** resulting from the use of this software.

 ## Screenshots